QubesOS/qubes-doc/user/common-tasks/disposablevm.md

 $anyvm @dispvm:online-dvm-template allow
 ~~~

-More information about RPC policies for disposableVM can be found here: `https://www.qubes-os.org/doc/qrexec3/#extra-keywords-available-in-qubes-40-and-later`
+More information about RPC policies for disposableVM can be found [here][qrexec3-4.0].

 ## Customizing DisposableVMs ##